TENK-DAO/tenk/README.md

 # Tenk NFT

-The main idea of this contract is creating a set of items upfront, for example 10,000, hence tenk.
-Then each time a token is minted it is randomly chosen from the remaining tokens.
+This contract publishes collections of NFT for example 10,000, hence TenK.
+Each time a token is minted it is randomly chosen from the remaining tokens.
 The core mechanism for this is a `Raffle` collection type, which allows randomly picking from a range without replacement.
 This contract also introduces the idea of using a linkdrop proxy to allow the owner or a normal user to "pre-mint" an item.

 ## Details